zordius/lightncandy/README.md

 ----------------------------

 * [Plan to support] set delimiter (change delimiter from {{ }} to custom string, for example <% then %>)
+* [Plan to support] register a helper function (We wish you to not use custom helper to keep your template generic, then you can reuse these templates in different languages.
+This feature will default off, you can turn it on with enable the option flag)
 * [Possible] input as Object and methods (now only accept associated array data structure)
-* [Never] register a helper function (We wish you to not use custom helper to keep your template generic, then you can reuse these templates in different languages.)

 Lightncandy Design Concept
 --------------------------